GEMDevEng/NovaCore/DEPLOYMENT_INSTRUCTIONS.md

 ### 3.1 Wait for Initial Detection
 ```
-Railway will automatically detect Node.js project
+Vercel will automatically detect Node.js project
 Wait for detection to complete (usually 30 seconds)
 ```

-### 3.2 Set Root Directory
+### 3.2 Verify Root Directory
 ```
-In the service settings, set:
+Root Directory should be: backend
-Root Directory: backend
+This was set during import
 ```

-### 3.3 Verify Start Command
+### 3.3 Verify Build Command
 ```
-Start Command should be: npm start
+Build Command should be: npm install
-If not set, add it manually
+Vercel will auto-detect from package.json
 ```

 ### 3.4 Verify Node Version
 ```
 Node.js version should be 18+
-Railway will auto-detect from package.json
+Vercel will auto-detect from package.json
 ```

 ---

 ## Step 4: Set Environment Variables

-### 4.1 Go to Variables Tab
+### 4.1 Go to Environment Variables
 ```
-In Railway dashboard:
+In Vercel dashboard:
 1. Click on your project
-2. Click on "Backend" service
+2. Go to "Settings" tab
-3. Go to "Variables" tab
+3. Click "Environment Variables"
 ```

 ### 4.2 Add Environment Variables
 ```
-Click "Add Variable" button
+Click "Add New" button
 Add the following variables:

 Variable 1: